Azure/kubeflow-aks/docs-site/content/en/docs/Deployment Options/custom-password-tls/index.md

     ```
 1. Configure TLS.
 Start by getting IP address of istio gateway
     ```bash
-    IP=$(kubectl -n istio-system get service istio-ingressgateway --output jsonpath={.status.loadBalancer.ingress[0].ip})
+    kubectl -n istio-system get service istio-ingressgateway --output jsonpath={.status.loadBalancer.ingress[0].ip}
     ```
-    Replace the IP address in the tls-manifest/certificate.yaml file with the IP address of the istio gateway using the sed command below
+    Replace the IP address in the deployments/tls/certificate.yaml file (line 13) with the IP address of the istio gateway and save the file.
-    {{< alert color="warning" >}}⚠️ Warning: If you are using a mac you will need to change the command to `sed -i '' "s/192.168.0.5/$IP/" tls-manifest/certificate.yaml `.{{< /alert >}}
-    {{< alert color="primary" >}}💡Note: If these sed commands don't work for any reason or if you don't have sed installed, you will need to update these files manually by replacing the placeholders in the files mentioned below.{{< /alert >}}
-    ```bash
-    cd ..
-    sed -i  "s/192.168.0.5/$IP/" tls-manifest/certificate.yaml
-    ```
-1. Please note that instead of providing the IP address like we did above, you could give the LoadBalancer an Azure sub-domain (via the annotation in tls-manifest/manifests/common/istio-1-14/istio-install/base/patches/service.yaml ) and use that too.
+1. Please note that instead of providing the IP address like we did above, you could give the LoadBalancer an Azure sub-domain (via the annotation in manifests/common/istio-1-16/istio-install/base/patches/service.yaml ) and use that too.
 Deploy the certificate manifest file.
     ```bash
     kubectl apply -f  tls-manifest/certificate.yaml
     ```